wyoibc/popgen_workshop/week3/read_mapping.md

 Here we will use [BWA (Burrows-Wheeler Aligner)](http://bio-bwa.sourceforge.net/), one of the most common read mapping programs.
 We will need the reference genome in addition to our trimmed FASTQ files, let's copy that over to where we'll want to work.

 ```
+# If you are currently in your trimmed_reads directory, move one directory up from that
+#  cd ..
+# We want to be in the directory that contains the trimmed reads directory, not
+#  the trimmed reads directory itself

 cp /project/inbre-train/2021_popgen_wkshp/data/GCA_003400415.2_UTA_CroVir_3.0_genomic.fna .
 ```